 Filling Your Jars With Jam

-When the foam has been removed, you get to do the fun part of filling up your jars!
+Once you have removed the foam, you can start filling up your jars!
 Start by taking your tongs and removing the jars from the hot water.
 Pour out any water that gets into them.
 Place them on a surface safe for heat.
 I usually have a towel there as well in case I spill some of the delicious jam.
 Use your funnel to fill your jars until there’s about a half inch of space left at the top of the jar.

 Take a wet rag and wipe the top of your jars, making sure there is no jam on the top to prevent the lids from sealing.
 Take your fun, magnetic wand and fish for a center lid out of the hot pot it’s sitting in.